royfrancis/workshop-template-rmd-ga/README.md

 ### GitHub Actions

 When the committed changes are pushed to GitHub, GitHub actions automatically runs to render the output.
 The `.github/workflows/main.yml` contains the workflow that runs to render the site.
 The script builds a linux container where R and necessary linux dependencies are installed.
-Then the R packages described under **packages_cran_repo** and **packages_bioc_repo** in `_site,yml` are installed.
+Then the R packages described under **packages_cran_x**, **packages_bioc_x** and **packages_github_x** in `_site,yml` are installed.
 When completed, the R function `rmarkdown::render_site()` is executed to build the website.

 The rendered html files, dependencies assets, data and other files are all moved into the output directory specified under `output_dir` in `_site.yml`.
 The details of `rmarkdown::render_site()` is described below.
 When the rendering is completed, the gh-pages branch is pulled down to a folder named `tmprepo`.
 The existence of `output_dir` in `tmprepo` is checked.
 If already present, it is deleted.
 The `output_dir` folder is copied into `tmprepo`.
 Lastly, a list of all folders inside `tmprepo` is added to an index file called `index.md`.
 This will serve as the root of gh-pages.
 Finally, all files are added and committed to git and pushed to the gh-pages branch.
 Git has permission to push to gh-pages due to GitHub repo environment variable `TOKEN`.

-The first GitHub build can take around 30-45 mins depending on the number of R packages.
+The first GitHub build can take around 30 mins or more depending on the number of R packages.
 Subsequent builds take about 2 minutes since caching is enabled.
 Caches are removed after 7 days of last access.
 A push after that will require a full rebuild.

 ### render_site() function